yannickBona/binary-calculator/README.md

  # Feedback
- Any feedback is highly appreciated 🙂
+ Any kind of feedback will be highly appreciated 🙂